karel-burda/timers/README.md

 * `time_period_is_zero`
 * `time_period_is_negative`

-See [exceptions.h](include/timers/exceptions.h) for more info, if interested.
+See [exceptions.h](include/timers/exceptions.h) for more info.

 Policies specifies how timer class will behave when exception is thrown from the user's callback:
-* `stop` -- causes the timer to call `stop()` on itself and re-throws the catched exception
+* `stop` -- causes the timer to call `stop()` on itself and re-throws catched exception
-* `ignore` -- causes the timer to ignore catched exception and keep on
+* `ignore` -- causes the timer to ignore catched exception and keep on working

 See [policies.h](include/timers/policies.h).

 # Usage
 In order to use the `timers`, it's only the `include` directory that matters.
 Just make sure that the header search path is pointing to the [include](include) directory located in the root directory.

+On POSIX systems, the `pthreads` library collection is necessary to link to the final binary (either shared library or executable).
+In the example usage and tests, the `pthreads` are being linked via CMake: [pthreads.cmake](cmake-helpers/pthreads.cmake).

 Implementation resides in the `burda::timers` namespace, so it might be useful to do `namespace timers = burda::timers;` in your project.

-POSIX threads in the example usage and tests are being linked via CMake: [pthreads.cmake](cmake-helpers/pthreads.cmake).

 See also section [Requirements](#Requirements).